 If another party’s negligence caused your accident, they may be liable for your damages.
-A variety of negligent actions may cause an 18-wheeler accident.
-These may include:
+In addition, because of the legal doctrine of respondeat superior, their employer may also be vicariously liable.

 Traffic Law Violations

-If an 18-wheeler driver causes an accident by speeding, making an illegal turn, or any other type of traffic law violations, they may be liable for the resultant damages.
+If an 18-wheeler driver causes an accident by speeding, making an illegal turn, or performing any other type of traffic law violation, they may be liable for the resultant damages.

-When the brakes on an 18-wheeler are worn, they may not be able to stop as quickly as they should.
-With their size and weight, these vehicles already take longer than the average vehicle to stop.
-When the brakes are worn, this time may increase and can easily cause an accident.
+When an 18-wheeler’s brakes are worn, they may not be able to stop as quickly as they should.
+With their size and weight, these large trucks already take longer than the average vehicle to stop.
+With old brakes, this time may increase and can easily cause an accident.

 Lack of Training or Experience

-Driving while under the influence of drugs or alcohol can not only reduce response times, but it can also cause the driver to make decisions they would not otherwise.
+Driving while under the influence of drugs or alcohol can not only exaggerate response times, but it can also cause the driver to make decisions they would not otherwise.